See the latest vacancies and find out about working for MSF UKJobs in the UK

 - Willingness to work in an unstable environment

-- Available to work for three - six months
+- Available to work for at least three months

 - Medical/biomedical background

 - Familiarity with tropical diseases / infectious diseases

 - Previous experience in a similar role with another non-governmental organisation (NGO)